 2. Make sure that you're using the device correctly.

-Although it may sound like a silly point to make, not every pod kit is made to operate the same.
+Although it may sound like an obvious point to make, not every pod kit is made to operate the same.
 Although you may be an experienced vaper, vaping on a pod kit incorrectly can cause problems.
-For example pod kits like the JUUL are designed to be vaped mouth-to-lung (like a cigarette), whereas a kit such as the SMOK Nord can be used both mouth-to-lung or direct-to-lung depending on the pod that's installed.
+For example pod kits like the JUUL 2 are designed to be vaped mouth-to-lung (like a cigarette), whereas most of the Caliburn devices can be used both mouth-to-lung or direct-to-lung depending on which way you insert the pod.
 Be sure to check that your vaping method is right.
 Our American sister site published an article about the differences between MTL and DTL if you're unsure.

 3. Don't draw too hard